-Student Right-to-Know Rates for Fall 2017 Cohort College of Marin Completion Rate: 30.40 % Statewide Completion Rate: 33.67 % College of Marin Transfer Rate: 8.06 % Statewide Transfer Rate: 9.74 %
+Student Right-to-Know Rates for Fall 2018 Cohort College of Marin Completion Rate: 35.59 % Statewide Completion Rate: 34.75 % College of Marin Transfer Rate: 12.20 %

+Statewide Transfer Rate: 8.99 %

-In compliance with the Student Right-to-Know and Campus Security Act of 1990 (Public Law 101-542), College of Marin makes available its completion and transfer rates to all current and prospective students.
-Beginning in Fall 2016, a cohort of all certificate-, degree-, and transfer-seeking first-time, full-time students were tracked over a three year period.
+In compliance with the Student Right-to-Know and Campus Security Act of 1990 (Public Law 101-542), it is the policy of our college district to make available its completion and transfer rates to all current and prospective students.
+Beginning in Fall 2018, a cohort of all certificate-, degree-, and transfer-seeking first-time, full-time students were tracked over a three year period.
 Their completion and transfer rates are listed above.
 These rates do not represent the success rates of the entire student population at the College nor do they account for student outcomes occurring after this three year tracking period.

-Based upon the cohort defined above, a Completer is a student who attained a certificate or degree or became 'transfer prepared' during a three year period, from Fall 2017 to Spring 2020.
-Students who have completed 60 transferable units with a GPA of 2.0 or better are considered 'transfer prepared '.
-Students who transferred to another postsecondary institution, prior to attaining a degree, certificate, or becoming 'transfer prepared' during a five semester period, from Spring 2018 to Spring 2020, are transfer students.
+Based upon the cohort defined above, a Completer is a student who attained a certificate or degree or became 'transfer prepared' during a three year period, from Fall 2018 to Spring 2021.
+Students who have completed 60 transferable units with a GPA of 2.0 or better are considered 'transfer prepared'.
+Students who transferred to another post-secondary institution, prior to attaining a degree, certificate, or becoming 'transfer prepared' during a five semester period, from Spring 2019 to Spring 2021, are transfer students.
 Information about Student Right-to- Know rates for College of Marin and how they should be interpreted can be found at the California Community Colleges Student-Right-to-Know Information Clearinghouse website: http://srtk.cccco.edu/index.asp